Military veterans with a service-connected disability rating of 10% or more are often eligible to receive VA disability compensation benefits.

-VONAPP.
 The VA is making an effort to move more features and services online, which is faster and less costly in the long run.
-That is where Veterans On Line Applications (VONAPP) comes in.
-Veterans are now able to use VONAPP to apply for VA compensation, pension, education, vocational rehabilitation and employment, burial benefits, and more.
+This is where the eBenefits.va.gov website comes in to play.
+Veterans can now use eBenefits to apply for VA compensation, pension, education, vocational rehabilitation and employment, burial benefits, and more.
 Veterans can also use this online tool to update the status of their dependents, file claims for increases in service-connected disabilities, add disabilities, and more.

 Questions about submitting online forms:

 Should I file a paper form and via eBenefits?

 - No – choose one or the other.
 The electronic form may be processed more quickly, provided all the information is complete.
 Otherwise, there is no difference between the forms, and submitting multiple claims can delay the process.